 You definitely can use Ziploc bags; just make sure there are no rips or holes in them.
 The substance, “polyethylene” is used in the manufacturing of not only Ziploc-type bags, but also all bags sold as sous vide cooking bags.
 Extensive studies have been done regarding polyethylene and food storage/cooking, etc. It is completely safe to use in this manner.

-Best Sous Vide Machine For The Money
+Best Sous Vide Cooker For The Money

 Cooking food with a sous vide machine is a fantastic method to prepare foods that would normally be prepared with more traditional techniques.
-The Anova Culinary (Sous Vide) Precision Cooker was chosen as our best sous vide machine for the money because it comes with a WiFi/Bluetooth feature.
+The Anova Culinary (Sous Vide) Precision Cooker was chosen as the best sous vide cooker for the money because it comes with a WiFi/Bluetooth feature.
 This makes the cooking process a snap, as you can use an app to control all of the features without having to stand in the kitchen.
 As Amazon is currently selling this sous vide machine for an amazing bargain, it deserves the #1 position for providing a lot of bells and whistles at an affordable price.

 As our runner up sous vide machine, the ChefSteps Joule is an excellent choice.
 Smaller than most machines, the Joule is easy to store, and usage is straight-forward.
 However, it can be a rather loud unit, but its rapid heating makes this a great choice for the runner up position.